[This is an excerpt from "Trust Signals: The New PR," my book in progress for Lioncrest Publishing.]

 “I guess not, no. So what am I looking for?”

 “You are looking for authority.
 You are looking for credibility.
 Ultimately, you are looking for one thing above all else: Trust.
 Your company needs to be trusted in the market, or you won’t be able to grow.
-Traditionally, PR firms have used media coverage to borrow the media outlet’s credibility and give you that mantle of trust, but it doesn’t work that way anymore.
-You need to do it in other ways.”
+Traditionally, PR firms have used media coverage to borrow the media outlet’s credibility and give you that mantle of trust, but media coverage alone isn't enough anymore.
+You need to gain trust in other ways.”

 I asked the waitress for the check.
 “Hey!”
 David objected.
 “Not so fast – I asked you to breakfast.”